 Create a Business That Can Be Sold

-Did you know that your real estate business has a value, just like any other business?
+Did you know that your real estate business has value, just like any other business?
 In fact, you should get your business appraised every five years.

 Catalog your clients so that someone who is interested in buying it knows exactly where your clients came from.
 KNOW your business so you can prove its value to a potential buyer.